benbalter/benbalter.github.com/_posts/2015-01-11-hacking-github.md

 ---
-title: "Hacking GitHub: 12 simple tools that help non-GitHub to users level up their GitHub game"
+title: "Hacking GitHub: 12 simple tools that help non-GitHub users level up their GitHub game"
 excerpt: "A list of some simple apps that augment GitHub's web interface to provide atypical GitHub users with features that lower the barrier to collaborate."
 ---